silverqx/TinyORM/docs/tinyorm.md

 <a name="comparing-models"></a>
 ## Comparing Models

 Sometimes you may need to determine if two models are the "same".
-The `is` method may be used to quickly verify two models have the same primary key, table, and database connection:
+The `is` and `isNot` methods may be used to quickly verify two models have the same primary key, table, and database connection:

     if (post.is(anotherPost)) {
         //